Horizon Europe · Grant No. 101189962 · M18 Milestone

 Sentinel-1

 Sees through clouds, day and night.
-Used for ship detection, oil spills, and coastline mapping.
+Key for ship detection, oil spill tracking, and mapping changes in coastlines.

 S-2